Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Getting Around Warsaw by Subway (Metro)

-Another way to get around the city of Warsaw is to take the subway, which is known as the Warsaw Metro.
+Another way to get around the city of Warsaw is to take the Warsaw Metro (subway).
 I took the subway to and from Warsaw Central Station to the area near the banks of the Vistula River.

 Entering the Warsaw Metro